|Physical description||Metal, Paint, Wire, Wood|

 Model of Japanese cruiser : Made by Japanese POWs at Loveday Prison Camp in South Australia

-Model of a Japanese cruiser with a wooden hull, superstructure, guns and deck, with deck railings and mast aerials made from gold painted flywire.
-The main decking has been realised with alternating dark and light wooden strips.
+Naive model of a Japanese cruiser with a wooden hull, superstructure, guns and deck, with deck railings and mast aerials made from gold painted flywire.
+The main deck has been fabricated from alternating dark and light wooden strips.
 The four large gun turrets front and rear can be swivelled and their guns raised by means of a small metal winding key set into the starboard side, while the six smaller turrets are fixed.
-Other details include a catapult seaplane mounted on the bow; four tiny scows or lifeboats and a searchlight mounted amidships; a pair of anchors; and flags fixed to the bow, the mast and the stern.
+Other details include a catapult seaplane mounted on the bow; four lifeboats and a searchlight mounted amidships; a pair of anchors; and flags fixed to the bow, the mast and the stern.
 Below the waterline, the hull is painted black while the remainder is in a green-grey with various parts picked out in yellow and gold.
 The model is mounted to a dark hardwood base, which the bow slightly overhangs.
+The model is not proportioned to scale: her length is proportionately far too short for her width and for the height of the superstructure.